British Intelligence (film): Production

-Warner Bros. began principal photography on British Intelligence in mid-March 1939.
+Warner Bros.
+Pictures began principal photography on British Intelligence in mid-March 1939.
 Morse's remake of Three Faces East "... is clearly one of those cheap and fast quickies the studios - in this instance, Warner - ground out at the onset of war, as the sheerest propaganda."
 Aerial sequences from the 1930 film The Dawn Patrol were used in the film.

 Reception

 British Intelligence was typical of prewar American propaganda films, similar to other Warner Bros. productions.
 Some later reviewers saw it as a clumsy attempt to portray German aggression in Europe at the start of World War II.
 "As a balm to 1940 audiences, the film includes an early comedy scene in which German military protocol is upset by a clumsy corporal (Willy Kaufman) who bears a startling resemblance to a certain Nazi dictator."
 Other reviewers have been more positive.
 The Radio Times notes that "this is an intriguing thriller... the wilful obscurity of the storyline is part of its appeal, along with Karloff's sinister geniality."